 Well, consider this.
 There are over 100,000 registered yoga teachers in the US alone, and over 41,953 yoga and pilates studios.
 That number is only going to grow.

-With the competition that stiff, you need a rock-solid marketing plan that involves digital marketing and traditional marketing to get your yoga studio noticed.
+With such stiff competition, you need a rock-solid marketing plan that involves both digital marketing and traditional marketing to get your yoga studio noticed.

 Here are 10 effective campaign ideas you should consider for your yoga studio’s marketing plan.